Ivory Coast: Foreign relations

-In Africa, Ivorian diplomacy favors step-by-step economic and political cooperation.
+In Africa, Ivorian diplomacy favours step-by-step economic and political cooperation.
 In 1959, Ivory Coast formed the Council of the Entente with Dahomey (Benin), Upper Volta (Burkina Faso), Niger, and Togo; in 1965, the African and Malagasy Common Organization (OCAM); in 1972, the Economic Community of West Africa (CEAO).
-The latter organization changed to the Economic Community of West African States (ECOWAS) in 1975.
+The latter organisation changed to the Economic Community of West African States (ECOWAS) in 1975.
 A founding member of the Organization of African Unity (OAU) in 1963 and then of the African Union in 2000, Ivory Coast defends respect for state sovereignty and peaceful cooperation between African countries.

 Worldwide, Ivorian diplomacy is committed to fair economic and trade relations, including the fair trade of agricultural products and the promotion of peaceful relations with all countries.
-Ivory Coast thus maintains diplomatic relations with international organizations and countries all around the world.
+Ivory Coast thus maintains diplomatic relations with international organisations and countries all around the world.
 In particular, it has signed United Nations treaties such as the Convention Relating to the Status of Refugees, the 1967 Protocol, and the 1969 Convention Governing Specific Aspects of Refugee Problems in Africa.
 Ivory Coast is a member of the Organisation of Islamic Cooperation, African Union, La Francophonie, Latin Union, Economic Community of West African States, and South Atlantic Peace and Cooperation Zone.

 Ivory Coast has partnered with nations of the Sub-Saharan region to strengthen water and sanitation infrastructure.
-This has been done mainly with the help of organizations such as UNICEF and corporations like Nestle.
+This has been done mainly with the help of organisations such as UNICEF and corporations like Nestle.

 In 2015, the United Nations engineered the Sustainable Development Goals (replacing the Millennium Development Goals).
 They focus on health, education, poverty, hunger, climate change, water sanitation, and hygiene.
-A major focus was clean water and salinization.
+A major focus was clean water and salinisation.
 Experts working in these fields have designed the WASH concept.
 WASH focuses on safe drinkable water, hygiene, and proper sanitation.
 The group has had a major impact on the sub-Saharan region of Africa, particularly the Ivory Coast.
 By 2030, they plan to have universal and equal access to safe and affordable drinking water.

+On 1 January 2025 Ivory Coast announced that France will withdraw its troops from the country, an act that will reduce France's influence in the region.
+On February 20, 2025, France officially handed over its sole military base in Ivory Coast to local authorities, marking a significant shift in their bilateral relations.
+This decision aligns with France's broader strategy to reduce its military footprint in West Africa, following similar withdrawals from countries like Chad, Senegal, Mali, Niger, and Burkina Faso.
+The base, previously home to the 43rd Marine Infantry Battalion (43rd BIMA), has been transferred to Ivorian control and renamed Camp Thomas d'Aquin Ouattara, in honor of the nation's first army chief.
+This move reflects Ivory Coast's growing emphasis on national sovereignty and the modernization of its armed forces.